Scille/parsec-cloud/oxidation/bindings/README.md

     # In /bindings/neon
     npm install
-    npm build  # Generate index.node (basically a .so that node can load)
+    npm run build  # Generate index.node (basically a .so that node can load)

 Note `../client/electron` project automatically does `npm build` and copy `index.node` where needed.